Mission and Method

 Smart policy can accelerate these trends.
 In fact, policy is the only method to drastically reduce carbon emissions.
 Refrigerators, for example, now use 80 percent less energy than they did two decades ago thanks to well-designed performance standards.
 In California, new buildings consume 80 percent less energy than those built before the state adopted advanced codes.

-We are acutely aware that many well-intentioned energy policies are poorly designed.
-They fail to capture expected benefits.
-They waste money along inefficient routes to reach their objectives.
+Many well-intentioned energy policies are poorly designed, fail to capture expected benefits, or waste money along inefficient routes to reach their objectives.
 To avoid the mistakes of the past, we assess policies to determine not only whether they reach their environmental goals, but also how to design laws and standards to accelerate innovation and lock in progress.
 Policies That Work highlights ten of the world’s most important energy policies, and outlines the top criteria to successfully design and execute them in any context.
 If the world’s largest economies adopt these policies and enforce them the right way, we can win the battle against dangerous climate change.

 A clean, low-energy future is within our reach: It will cost roughly the same as a system based on dirty and outdated technologies.